TACC/coe-332-sp21/docs/week03/containers_intro.rst

 server, we will pull a 'hello-world' image from Docker Hub, then we will run the 'hello-world' image to see what it says.

 List images on the ISP server with the ``docker images`` command.
-This peaks into the Docker daemon, which is shared by all users on this system, to see which images are available, when they were created, and how large they are:
+This peeks into the Docker daemon, which is shared by all users on this system, to see which images are available, when they were created, and how large they are: